metio/terraform-provider-k8s/docs/data-sources/infra_contrib_fluxcd_io_terraform_v1alpha2_manifest.md

 Optional:

 - `force_unlock` (String) ForceUnlock a Terraform state if it has become locked for any reason.
-Defaults to 'no'.
-This is an Enum and has the expected values of:  - auto - yes - no  WARNING: Only use 'auto' in the cases where you are absolutely certain that no other system is using this state, you could otherwise end up in a bad place See https://www.terraform.io/language/state/locking#force-unlock for more information on the terraform state lock and force unlock.
+Defaults to 'no'.This is an Enum and has the expected values of:- auto- yes- noWARNING: Only use 'auto' in the cases where you are absolutely certain thatno other system is using this state, you could otherwise end up in a bad placeSee https://www.terraform.io/language/state/locking#force-unlock for moreinformation on the terraform state lock and force unlock.
-- `lock_identifier` (String) LockIdentifier holds the Identifier required by Terraform to unlock the state if it ever gets into a locked state.
-You'll need to put the Lock Identifier in here while setting ForceUnlock to either 'yes' or 'auto'.
-Leave this empty to do nothing, set this to the value of the 'Lock Info: ID: [value]', e.g. 'f2ab685b-f84d-ac0b-a125-378a22877e8d', to force unlock the state.
+- `lock_identifier` (String) LockIdentifier holds the Identifier required by Terraform to unlock the stateif it ever gets into a locked state.You'll need to put the Lock Identifier in here while setting ForceUnlock toeither 'yes' or 'auto'.Leave this empty to do nothing, set this to the value of the 'Lock Info: ID: [value]',e.g. 'f2ab685b-f84d-ac0b-a125-378a22877e8d', to force unlock the state.
-- `lock_timeout` (String) LockTimeout is a Duration string that instructs Terraform to retry acquiring a lock for the specified period of time before returning an error.
-The duration syntax is a number followed by a time unit letter, such as '3s' for three seconds.
-Defaults to '0s' which will behave as though 'LockTimeout' was not set
+- `lock_timeout` (String) LockTimeout is a Duration string that instructs Terraform to retry acquiring a lock for the specified period oftime before returning an error.
+The duration syntax is a number followed by a time unit letter, such as '3s' forthree seconds.Defaults to '0s' which will behave as though 'LockTimeout' was not set

 <a id="nestedatt--spec--vars"></a>